Key Takeaways

 Regular furnace maintenance can help prevent untimely equipment malfunctions and ensure optimal home comfort on the coldest days.

 Follow these simple DIY furnace maintenance tips to inspect your equipment and keep your furnace running smoothly all winter.
-We recommend scheduling an annual furnace maintenance visit by a professional to help prevent untimely equipment breakdowns.
+We recommend scheduling an annual furnace maintenance visit by a professional to help prevent untimely equipment breakdowns and ensure your equipment is running safely for peace of mind.

 4 DIY Furnace Maintenance Tips

-Conducting these simple furnace inspections before temperatures drop can maintain your furnace’s optimal performance, reduce energy consumption, and help extend the lifespan of the equipment for winters to come.
+Making sure your furnace is in good condition before temperatures drop can maintain your furnace’s optimal performance, reduce energy consumption and help extend the lifespan of the equipment for winters to come.
+Here are four ways you can inspect your furnace to prepare for cold weather.

 Loose ductwork may result in poor system performance and a lack of heat circulating through certain areas of the home.

-Ductwork isn’t typically inspected during regular furnace maintenance, so if you’ve found this and suspect you may have an issue, we recommend you consult a technician.
+Ductwork isn’t typically inspected during regular furnace maintenance.If you’ve discovered any issues with your ductsand suspect you may have an issue, we recommend you consult a technician.

-The furnace filter can collect common contaminants like dust mites, allergens, mold, pet dander, and more.
+The furnace filter can collect common contaminants such as dust mites, allergens, mold, pet dander and more.
 Many homeowners forget to replace their filters, leading to equipment inefficiencies and potential breakdowns.
-Ideally, you should replace your furnace filter every three months.
-At a minimum, homeowners should switch out their furnace filters twice annually–once before the cold weather season and once after.
+Ideally, you should replace your furnace filter every three months: at a minimum, you should switch out furnace filters twice annually–once before the cold weather season and once after.

-Check all of your air vents to ensure any furniture or rugs aren’t obstructing them.
+Check all air vents to ensure that there are no obstructions caused by furniture or rugs.
 Blocking air outlets prevents optimal heat outflow throughout the home.
+Additionally, be sure to check all of your air vents to are fully open.

 When to Call a Professional